-The Dakine Camino is a versatile ski glove built for the resort.
+The Dakine Camino is a versatile ski glove built for the resort that is sold at a very reasonable price.
 Its breathable design offers good performance and warmth through most conditions, making it suitable for other winter activities, and even backcountry skiing.
 The fit, with the liner in, is a little small, so be sure to size up, especially if your fingers are long.
-This glove offers warmth for most winter, but you'll want something warmer for the coldest days of the season.
+While this glove isn't the best performing compared to the higher-rated models, it is super affordable comparatively.

 What Other Women's Ski Gloves Should You Consider?